 Toward a Value Proposition

 First, if the full range of insight from ethnographic thinking is often under-appreciated, how do we make its value proposition more clear and compelling?
-In the same way that design centered on it’s unique ability to drive innovation as the core value provided by design thinking, I would argue that strategy (as informed by behavioral and cultural insight) is the unique core value ethnographic thinking provides.
-To communicate this effectively, we need to steer clear of highlighting skillsets or professional qualifications, and prioritize the strategic value that ethnographic thinking provides to organizations.
+In the same way that design centered on it’s unique ability to drive innovation as the core value provided by design thinking, I would argue that research should better communicate how it can inform strategy through behavioral and cultural insight.
+To do this effectively, we need to steer clear of highlighting skillsets or professional qualifications, and prioritize the strategic value that ethnographic thinking provides to organizations.
 For example, we might present some of the following benefits, which place an emphasis on the advantages they provide to an organization first, followed by the means of achieving them:

 - expand market share and increase loyalty through deep understandings of different customer cultures and the ways in which they intersect the organization’s own culture;